nodejs/node/doc/contributing/adding-v8-fast-api.md

 Node.js uses [V8](https://v8.dev/) as its JavaScript engine.
-Embedding functions implemented in C++ incur a high overhead, so V8 provides an API to implement native functions which may be invoked directly from JITted code.
+Embedding functions implemented in C++ incur a high overhead, so V8 provides an API to implement native functions which may be invoked directly from JIT-ed code.
 These functions also come with additional constraints, for example, they may not trigger garbage collection.

 ## Limitations